-Now a study by the Chief Officers of State Library Agencies (COSLA) suggests that libraries can grow and thrive by focusing on eBooks.
+A study by the Chief Officers of State Library Agencies (COSLA) suggests that libraries can grow and thrive by focusing on eBooks.
 The study suggests that libraries need to anticipate this shift and become part of the eBook story.
 The study isn’t new, being published in 2010.
 However, I believe the information in the study hasn’t changed appreciably since then.

 Specifically, the study states that libraries must: